 Rent recovery procedure

-The Housing Executive should notify you as soon as you have missed a rent payment or if you have paid the incorrect amount.
+Your landlord should notify you as soon as you have missed a rent payment or if you have paid the incorrect amount.
 They will send you a first warning letter to let you know that you have fallen into arrears and to ask you to contact them to discuss repayment.

 - repaying your debt in full,

-- a lump sum and instalments,
+- paying some of the money in a lump sum and the rest in instalments,

 - you have broken a previous agreement,